Dr Patrick Pallier

 Double dissociation of social and environmental stimulation on spatial learning and reversal learning in rats.

-Schrijver NCA, Pallier PN, Brown VJ and Würbel H
+Schrijver NCA, Pallier PN, Brown VJ, Würbel H

 Behav Brain Res vol. 152 (2), 307-314.